cisco-intersight/terraform-provider-intersight/website/docs/r/tam_security_advisory.html.markdown

 (Array with Maximum of one item) - Add additional properties in json format inside `jsonencode()` for this object.
   + `affected_object_type`:(string)"Type of the managed object that should be marked with an instance of the Alert (when operation type is create) or that should have an alert instance removed (when operation type is remove)."
   + `alert_type`:(string)"Alert type is used to denote the category of an Intersight alert (FieldNotice, equipment Fault etc.)."
+  + `class_id`:(string)(Computed)"The concrete type of this complex type.
+Its value must be the same as the 'objectType' property.\nThe OpenAPI document references this property as a discriminator value."
   + `identifiers`:(Array)"Identifiers represents the filter criteria (property names and values) used to identify an Intersight managed object of type specified in affectedObjectType property.
 An instance of an alert is then create on (or removed from) the identified managed object."
 This complex property has following sub-properties:
     + `additional_properties`:
 (Array with Maximum of one item) - Add additional properties in json format inside `jsonencode()` for this object.
+    + `class_id`:(string)(Computed)"The concrete type of this complex type.
+Its value must be the same as the 'objectType' property.\nThe OpenAPI document references this property as a discriminator value."
     + `name`:(string)"Name of the filter paramter."
     + `object_type`:(string)"The concrete type of this complex type.\nThe ObjectType property must be set explicitly by API clients when the type is ambiguous.
 In all other cases, the \nObjectType is optional. \nThe type is ambiguous when a managed object contains an array of nested documents, and the documents in the array\nare heterogeneous, i.e. the array can contain nested documents of different types."
     + `value`:(string)"Value of the filter paramter."